 Simple – engineers are professional Innovators and problem solvers.
-What better way to help students think more creatively, and give them vocational advantage, than to have experiences thinking like an engineer.
+What better way to help students think more creatively, and give them a vocational advantage than to have experiences thinking like an engineer.

-Middle and high school classrooms with 3D printers, robots, lasers and flying drones that support robust curriculum designed to make the brain sweat and creativity ooz.
+Middle and high school classrooms with 3D printers, robots, lasers and flying drones that support robust curriculum designed to make the brain sweat and creativity ooze.

 The data is in – core curriculum mixed with engineering/innovation studies significantly helps students make connections between their “core” classes (math, science, etc.) and the real world.
 Students become more attached to how math and science is the discovery of the world around them, and how innovators use these discoveries to solve authentic problems.

 We live in a designed world full of intentionality and the fingerprints of a Creator, and our planet is filled with the raw materials from which to continue the creation process.

 Ah, what a great time to be alive!
 A time of discovery and creative resources like never before.